 There are less than 25 students in most classes, so political science students can work closely with professors and peers on substantive projects.
 Classes are Socratic in style—faculty facilitate student conversation by asking open-ended questions.
 Studying from a Christian perspective allows you to consider questions of political structuring inside of the framework of justice and Christian responsibility.
 A required internship will give you real-world experience in the context of thoughtful Christian engagement.

-Many Gordon political science majors go into careers where they have daily influence on public life.
+Many Gordon political science majors go into careers where they have a daily influence on public life.
 You will be prepared for a variety of graduate schools—from law school to public administration to international diplomacy—and diverse careers, including:

 GO THE EXTRA MILE